t-d-k/LibreCrypt/docs/FAQ.md

 *A:* Yes; at the end of the day, volume files are just plain straight (albeit very large) files.
 Just ensure that when you mount them, you mount them as **read only** volumes, (for obvious reasons - even with CDRWs).

 It is recommended that volumes which are to be written to CD are formatted using either the FAT or FAT32 filesystem.
-NTFS volumes will work (under Windows XP), though AFAIR Windows 2000 is unable to mount NTFS volumes read only (meaning the volume must be copied back to your HDD, the file set to read/write, and **then** mounted).
+NTFS volumes will work (under Windows XP), though AFFAIK Windows 2000 is unable to mount NTFS volumes read only (meaning the volume must be copied back to your HDD, the file set to read/write, and **then** mounted).

   * * *